C0nrado/amazon_fires/README.md

 <center><img src="imgs/heatspots_index_overall.png"\></center>

 On this graph, each state is counted for its *relative* increase in heatspots.
-Besides the state **AM** (in red), the few other of high index value locate on the coastline and have very low *absolute* counts of heatspots, therefore for these states, the high index value doesn't translate directly into a caution warning for a dangerous rise in heatspots countings as in the case of the amazon biome.
+Besides the state **AM** (in red), the few other of high index value are located on the coastline and have very low *absolute* counts of heatspots, therefore for these states, the high index value doesn't translate directly into a warning for caution and a dangerous rise in heatspots countings as in the case of the amazon biome.

-With that in mind, a analysis of the local wheather is undertaken and climate data is collected from stationary local stations corresponding to the same period on which heatspots data is available.
-The data is a collection of several variables and they are selected in accordance with a few criteria
+With that in mind, an analysis of the local wheather is undertaken and climate data is collected from fixed local stations corresponding to the same period on which heatspots data is available.
+The data is a collection of several variables and they are selected in accordance with a few criteria:

 * Density in the data.
-The specific variable must be presented without big blanks or gaps in the record
+The specific variable must be presented without big blanks or gaps in the record.
 * Consistency.
 Each variable recorded in each station shouldn't be very different from neighboring stations.

-Under this criteria the data is aggregated in order to be representative of the entire area.
-This step is covered in detail on the notebook `01_wheather_analysis`.
+Under these criteria the data is aggregated in order to be representative of the entire area.
+This step is covered in detail in the notebook `01_wheather_analysis`.
 The climate variables then explored are:

 | Variable Name | Description |
 | --- | --- |